-The Group's information technology (IT) infrastructure and solutions help to improve efficiencies, reduce costs, increase flexibility, and mitigate the risk of cyberattacks.
-We are implementing a project in Mauritius to migrate our business systems to Microsoft Dynamics AX, an integrated business platform, to
+OUR FINANCIAL SHAREHOLDERS' GOVERNANCE PERFORMANCE LEADERSHIP STATEMENTS CORNER SO/IEC ISO 14001 ISO 4500 17025 Occupational health Environmental Competence of testing management and safety and calibration management of laboratories The Group's information technology Delivery of equipment to upgrade (IT) infrastructure and solutions help the brewery cleaning station and to improve efficiencies, reduce the additional fermenters for the costs, increase flexibility, and mitigate the risk of cyberattacks. during the year.
+These upgrades We are implementing a project in will be implemented in the 2024 Mauritius to migrate our business systems to Microsoft Dynamics AX, an integrated business platform, to boost productivity, facilitate collaboration and improve customer service.